Ark-io/Ark/README.md

 ***Yinet is a work in process!***

-We persent project's roadmap here.
+We present project's roadmap here.

 ### Contribute